Stride-Labs/stride/app/upgrades/README.md

 		panic(fmt.Errorf("Failed to read upgrade info from disk: %w", err)) }
     ...

+	// If adding a new module, add the new store keys switch upgradeInfo.Name {
+	...
+	case {upgradeVersion}:
+		storeUpgrades = &storetypes.StoreUpgrades{
+			Added: []string{newmoduletypes.StoreKey},
+		}
+	}
 ```

 # Migrations (Only required if the state changed)